-■ Listings available for 180 nights or more

-Source: Tourism Economics calculations.

-It is unrealistic that restrictions on STRs could result in all listings on Airbnb being returned to the housing market.
+Listings available for 180 nights or more Source: Tourism Economics calculations It is unrealistic that restrictions on STRs could result in all listings on Airbnb being returned to the housing market.
 Therefore, the results in Figure 24 serve as a conservative estimate, as it includes units available for short-term rentals but not necessarily as housing stock for long-term rentals or sales.
 Notably, these listings may include non-residential units-such as vacation homes, resorts, and campsites-where availability does not necessarily mean they are vacant throughout the year or available for housing.
-This implies that the impact of restrictions on STRs on house prices could be much lower than shown in Figure 24.
+This implies that the impact of restrictions on STRs on house prices could be much lower than shown in Flgure 24.
+It is unrealistic that restrictions on STRs could result in all listings on Airbnb being returned to the housing market.

-STR restrictions in Paris were implemented in 2017, starting with mandatory registration and followed by strict rules on renting out any secondary homes and a 120-day cap on the number of days that a primary residence can be rented out, with significant fines for any breaches.
-The primary aim of the legislation was to control the growth of STRs, hoping to address a low housing stock and higher prices for residents.55
+Case Study: prices have increased since regulation was introduced STR restrictions in Paris were implemented in 2017, starting with mandatory registration and followed by strict rules on renting out any secondary homes and a 120-day cap on the number of days that a primary residence can be rented out, with significant fines for any breaches.
+The primary aim of the legislation was to control the growth of STRs, hoping to address a low housing stock and higher prices for residents.
 However, rent, flat, and hotel prices have all increased significantly since the regulation was introduced.
 Prices of buying a flat and renting a property in Paris are up 15% and 21%, respectively, since 2017, when the regulation was introduced.
-The lack of a noticeable impact of these regulations on rental prices and house prices is unsurprising given listings on Airbnb only make up 1.3% of the total housing stock in Paris.^{56 57} Given just under one in ten housing units in Paris is vacant, regulation aimed at tackling unoccupied housing would likely be more effective in reducing prices and creating additional properties for residents.58
+The lack of a noticeable impact of these regulations on rental prices and house prices is unsurprising given listings on Airbnb only make up 1.2% of the total housing stock in Paris.
+Given almost one in five housing units in Paris is vacant, regulation aimed at tackling unoccupied housing would likely be more effective in reducing prices and creating additional properties for residents.
 Figure 25: Key Figures Relating to STR Regulation in Paris